-#5-15, “The House That Bluthe Built” is at 1357 Hwy 62 SW, Mountain Home AR and was painted by Linda Havner.
-Joan Gilbert, owner of Gilbert Realty, shared, “We started our business in 1969 on Hwy 5 North, here in Mountain Home.
+#5-15, The House That Bluthe Built is at 1357 Hwy 62 SW, Mountain Home AR and was painted by Linda Havner.
+It is at the business of ERA Doty Realty.
+The previous owner, Joan Gilbert, shared, “We started our business in 1969 on Hwy 5 North, here in Mountain Home.
 Later in the 70’s, we were wanting to relocate and bought a 30 x 30 charming stone building at this current location.
 It had an unfinished basement and an attic area with the traditional cedar planking on its walls and ceiling.
 We then began to remodel the residential home into our office when we were visited by a neighbor, Mr. Nelson, for whom Nelson Street is named.
 He had lived in the area for many years and told us that our great uncle, Bluthe Gilbert, had actually built the home back in the 1940’s!
 It was a very pleasant surprise, and encouraged us to try to keep the same gable and stone theme on our addition.

-#5-16, Paw Paw Star is at 13980 Hwy 5 South in Norfork, AR.
+#5-16, Paw Paw Star is UNAVAILABLE PENDING REPAIRS, 13980 Hwy 5 South in Norfork, AR.
 Jason Aamodt, owner of The Norfork Brewing Co., said they moved here because of the good water and clean atmosphere.
 The blue star on the quilt block stands for the water and mountains, the squirrel for nature, the PawPaw leaves for their new trademark beer flavor, and the yellow for sunshine.
 This unique quilt block hangs on the newly remodeled old Benbrook’s grocery and post office.
 The 4×4 block, a traditional Star with appliqué motifs was painted by local artist Linda Havner.
 If you are in the area on a Friday evening, a Saturday or Sunday afternoon/evening, Jason invites you to stop by for a beer, tasty food from a food truck, and wonderful live music from local musicians, a great time to relax and enjoy the beauty of the area.
 Be sure to visit the historic Jacob Wolf House while you’re in Norfork.

+#5-18, Firefighter’s Block is located at the Buford Volunteer Fire Department Station #4 at 232 CR 614, Mountain Home AR (just off Hwy 201 South).
+This beautiful 4×4 block was painted by Linda Havner, artist and owner of The Curious Craftsman gift shop at Norfork AR.
+This makes the 5th block on our quilt trail painted by Linda!
 The Buford Volunteer Fire Department (BVFD) began in 1983 in the old Buford School House located at 4439 Buford Road.
 The School House later became the Buford Community Center and has since been transferred to the Baxter County Historical Society.
 The BVFD started with one fire station and one truck.
 Today they have four fire stations and 19 pieces of rolling stock, plus a river boat and a sleeper pump.
 The BVFD serves an area of approximately 48 square miles and currently has 22 active firefighters who are trained in firefighting, medical rescue, rope rescue, swift water rescue as well as other specialty training.
 Chief Will Syfrett stated: “The BVFD could not function without the generous donations and support from our community.
 Our auxiliary works hard to help bring in donations with annual events such as the Turkey Dinner, Ice Cream Social, Garage Sale, Craft Show and other events.”

-“When Pigs Fly” was designed and painted by Mark and JoLynn Farruggia.
+#5-19, When Pigs Fly was designed and painted by Mark and JoLynn Farruggia.
 It can be seen at 78 County Road 904 Midway AR.
 JoLynn shared: “It is our take from several whimsical quilt block patterns.
 We used colors that had a combination of fun, whimsical and special meaning to us.
 The saying “When Pigs Fly” also has a special and humorous meaning.
 It started when I asked Mark one time when he thought he might finish the project he was working on and he replied he was going to get right on it.
 My reply was jokingly “When Pigs Fly!”
 Be sure to also see blocks #5-8 and #5-14 while in the Midway area as you cover the Baxter County Quilt Trail.

 #5-20, Sunflowers &Hearts, #5-21, Patriot’s Garden, and #5-22 Trailing Hearts are all located at 9735 Hwy 14 East In Big Flat Arkansas, adjacent to City Hall.
 Glenda Wiseman, mayor of Big Flat, shared: “Big Flat AR is a very small city, becoming an incorporated municipality in 1938 when it was a thriving city.
 When the school was taken from the town, much of the town’s spirit left with it.
 Then families left followed by businesses.
 However, people for several years now, both those who once lived here and some who just fell in love with the area, have moved to the city and surrounding area.
 As these folks have come, a renewed spirit and new life are springing up.
 The quilt blocks, hung recently on the remaining front of one of the Main Street buildings, are evidence of the desire to see the town’s revival.
 A newcomer to town, Steve Mullenkof, suggested the idea of the quilt blocks to the mayor and offered to paint them for the city.
 The city council agreed and material and paint were purchased for him to do the project.
 They have added much needed color and a truly bright spot to the town.
 The patterns are basically original ideas of the artist gathered from studying numerous quilt blocks, pictures, and a few suggestions from town folks.
 The town is delighted to share them and hope they brighten the day for you”.
 Welcome, City of Big Flat, known as “Small In Size But Big In Heart” to the Baxter County Quilt Trail.